seemantshekhar43/fossee-task/README.md

       - Replace YOUR_DB_NAME with name of your database
       - Replace USERNAME with username of MYSQL database
-      - Replace PASSWORD with passowrd of MYSQL database
+      - Replace PASSWORD with password of MYSQL database

      In upload_page.jsp

       ```java
        Class.forName("com.mysql.jdbc.Driver");